manoel-lopes/clean-forum-node-api/README.md

 ###  Swagger Documentation

 This project uses Swagger for interactive API documentation.
-Once the application is running, you can access the Swagger UI at:
+Once the application is running, the Swagger UI can be accessed at:

 [http://localhost:3333/docs](http://localhost:3333/docs)